eag1ex/ics-calendar/README.md

 #### ICS files

-- Each .ics file is produced according to `ics/version:2` explained in `https://en.wikipedia.org/wiki/ICalendar` with interpolation suport from `ics` npm package.
+- Each .ics file is produced according to `ics/version:2` explained in `https://en.wikipedia.org/wiki/ICalendar` with interpolation support from `ics` npm package.
 - Generated files live in `./ical_event_files`, and where to change them: `./config.js`
 - Generated test file for download, available at: (http://localhost:5000/download/test_2351_event.ics)